DevTechMastery/selenium-python-webstore/README.md

 <details >
   <summary><b> :computer: Test Suite ★ Shopping Cart </b></summary>

-:computer: Test Case ID 5 @ Shopping Cart Operations @ Remove Product from Cart \
+Test Case ID 5 @ Remove Product from Cart \
 Objective: Add a product to the shopping cart, subsequently remove it, and confirm that the shopping cart is empty.

-:computer: Test Case ID 6 @ Shopping Cart Operations @ Update Product Quantity in Cart \
+Test Case ID 6 @ Update Product Quantity in Cart \
 Objective: Adjust the quantity of an existing product in the shopping cart, both increasing and decreasing, and confirm that the shopping cart updates accurately reflecting the correct total price and quantity.

-:computer: Test Case ID 7 @ Shopping Cart Operations @ \
+Test Case ID 7 @ Shopping Cart Operations \
 Objective: TBD

 </details>